w3f/Grants-Program/applications/decentral_ml.md

 2. Improved model quality: By enabling a diverse set of nodes to contribute to the training process, our decentralized approach allows for a wider range of data inputs.
 This results in better model insights and intelligence that may surpass current centralised models, leading to more accurate, comprehensive and widely available models.

 3. Safety and governance: The governance of consensus built within the Polkadot Substrate framework enables open collective voting on crucial aspects such as model weights, jurisdictional usage, costs, and model selection.
-This provides a transparent and secure environment for the future AI collective society to make informed decisions and ensure the safety and reliability of the models.
+This provides a transparent and secure environment for the future AI collective society to make informed decisions and ensures the safety and reliability of the models.